tbirkandan/NPInstanton/README.md

 # NPInstanton: A Newman-Penrose Calculator for Instanton Metrics

-We present a Maple + GRTensorIII-based symbolic calculator for instanton metrics using Newman-Penrose formalism.
+We present a Maple and GRTensorIII-based symbolic calculator for instanton metrics using Newman-Penrose formalism.

 Gravitational instantons are exact solutions of Einstein's vacuum field equations with Euclidean signature.
 The Newman-Penrose formalism, which supplies a toolbox for studying the exact solutions of Einstein's field equations, was adopted to the instanton case and our code translates it for computational use.

-The program comes with three files:
+The files:

 - **npinstanton.mws**: The main file